If you have an injury, disability, weight problem, or diabetes . . .

-Physical health benefits of senior exercise and fitness
+Physical health benefits of exercise and fitness over 50

-- Exercise helps seniors maintain or lose weight.
+- Exercise helps older adults maintain or lose weight.
 As metabolism naturally slows with age, maintaining a healthy weight is a challenge.
 Exercise helps increase metabolism and builds muscle mass, helping to burn more calories.
 When your body reaches a healthy weight, your overall wellness will improve.

 - Exercise reduces the impact of illness and chronic disease.
-Among the many benefits of exercise for seniors include improved immune function, better heart health and blood pressure, better bone density, and better digestive functioning.
-Seniors who exercise also have a lowered risk of several chronic conditions including Alzheimer’s disease, diabetes, obesity, heart disease, osteoporosis, and colon cancer.
+Among the many benefits of exercise for adults over 50 include improved immune function, better heart health and blood pressure, better bone density, and better digestive functioning.
+People who exercise also have a lowered risk of several chronic conditions including Alzheimer’s disease, diabetes, obesity, heart disease, osteoporosis, and colon cancer.

-- Exercise enhances mobility, flexibility, and balance in seniors.
+- Exercise enhances mobility, flexibility, and balance in adults over 50.
 Exercise improves your strength, flexibility and posture, which in turn will help with balance, coordination, and reducing the risk of falls.
 Strength training also helps alleviate the symptoms of chronic conditions such as arthritis.

-Mental health benefits of senior exercise and fitness
+Mental health benefits of exercise and fitness over 50

 - Exercise improves your sleep.
 Poor sleep is not an inevitable consequence of aging and quality sleep is important for your overall health.
 Exercise often improves sleep, helping you fall asleep more quickly and sleep more deeply.